Shannon Walker joined the Australian Rugby ranks in August 2011 after an early exit from the NRL’s Gold Coast Titans due to injury.

 Walker went on to play Hong Kong and Tokyo, scoring a double against Samoa to help lead Australia to a Cup final win in Tokyo.

-A cousin of NRL player Ken Nagas, Walker is renowned for his electric pace and slippery footwork which is paying dividends on the 2013-14 HSBC World Sevens Series.
+A cousin of NRL player Ken Nagas, Walker is renowned for his electric pace and slippery footwork.
+An ankle injury limited the speedster to two appearances during the 2014/15 Sevens World Series season.

 Walker is also a member of a large family, with four brothers, four sisters and a daughter of his own.